expiringcode/architecture/README.md

 ***

-## Do not run docker compose using `yml/docker-compose.yml` because it wouldn't work.
-Use [Blimp](https://github.com/blimpair/blimp) to configure it or remove uneeded containers manually.
+> **Do not run docker compose using `yml/docker-compose.yml` because it wouldn't work.
+Use [Blimp](https://github.com/blimpair/blimp) to configure it or remove not needed containers manually.**

 ***